JAMINI ROY

 Is shipping available worldwide?

-Yes, we offer both domestic and international shipping, and all fees are on actuals.
+Yes, we offer both domestic and international shipping, and all fees are calculated upon purchase and included on your invoice.
 We frequently ship throughout the US as well as to Europe, Africa and Asia.

-No, serigraphs are sold unframed.
-However, works on paper must always be framed to properly protect them from warping and discoloration.
-You can read more advice about framing on our blog.
+No, neither the paintings nor serigraphs are sold framed.
+While it is not necessary to frame a canvas, it can be a stylistic choice and help integrate the painting with the existing decor.
+Meanwhile, works on paper must always be framed to properly protect them from warping and discoloration.
+You can read more advice about framing paintings and framing fine art prints on our blog.

 How should the artwork be taken care of?